-Parts of Elkem's value chain are highly energy intensive, with silicon, ferrosilicon and foundry alloys being produced in high temperature electric arc furnaces.
-Elkem consumes around 6.5 TWh of electricity per year, and in 2022 about 81% of this electricity was produced from renewable sources.
+Parts of Elkem's value chain are highly energy intensive, with silicon, ferrosilicon and foundry alloys being produced 2023.
+All environmental deviations and environmental in high temperature electric arc furnaces.
+Elkem consumes indicators including those that are energy related are around 6.5 TWh of electricity per year, and in 2022 about registered and followed up in the company's reporting and 81% of this electricity was produced from renewable deviation management system Synergi. sources.
 As the percentage is already very high Elkem does not have quantitative targets to further increase it.
-Elkem does however expect the availability of renewable energy in China to increase substantially in the coming years, which will enable the company to move more of our current Chinese power base to renewable solutions.
+Elkem Energy consumption does however expect the availability of renewable energy Total gross electricity consumption in Elkem in 2022 was in China to increase substantially in the coming years, 6,542 GWh, the same level as 2021.
+Most of this change which will enable the company to move more of our current is related to increased production.
+About 80% of the total Chinese power base to renewable solutions. gross electricity consumption is based on renewable power